tengkuhafidz/WebSheets-Listing-Page/README.md

 ## TODO
 SheetySite
-- [ ] Build custom google sheets plugin that is more flexible
-- [ ] Back to top button
-- [ ] Enable font change

 - [x] Create HeroType options
 - [x] Create ListingType options
 - [x] Support Google Analytics
-- [x] SEO should be be based on the data from the [sheets] (https://docs.google.com/spreadsheets/d/1S-S1dzVsPlbYtYTq_jiXCcVYKf75wFlGxB2fKkdVc7w/edit#gid=1818216905)
+- [x] SEO should be be based on site info from the [sheets] (https://docs.google.com/spreadsheets/d/1S-S1dzVsPlbYtYTq_jiXCcVYKf75wFlGxB2fKkdVc7w/edit#gid=1818216905)
+- [ ] Back to top button
+- [ ] Enable font change
 - [ ] Cater for private sheets
+- [ ] Build custom google sheets plugin that is more flexible
 - [ ] Create a demo version where users can switch site templates